 Learn how to turn a wood bowl while advancing lathe skills in this project-based class.
 Cover the steps of setting up for bowl turning: mounting blanks, using the bowl gouge, roughing out a foot, and finishing techniques, as well as when and how to properly sharpen tools.
 Class fee includes material for one finished bowl per member.

 Learn the basics of preparing wood for use in woodworking projects.
-This class will cover safe use of the jointer, planer, and time saver machines.
+This class will cover the safe use of the jointer, planer, and time saver machines.
 Process rough sawn wood by flattening, straightening, and squaring.
-Practice using the machines by milling wood and then gluing up boards to make a finished cutting board from exotic hardwoods.
+Practice using the machines by milling wood and then gluing up boards to make a finished cutting board.

 Learn the fundamentals of table saw and miter saw safety.
 Arguably the most used machines in the wood shop, the table saw and miter saw are essential for all levels of woodworking.
 Identify and use each saw’s components for safe setup and operation, while exploring different types of cuts and corresponding blades and techniques.

 Learn more about the most versatile tool in the wood shop.
 Cover the use of specific jigs and blade choices, and practice miter cuts, dados, splines and rabbet joints by making a hinged wooden box.